backups-obsidian/backup-obsidian-2/200 general-notes/Study List - Projects.md

 ---
 ## Projects
 - [x] Randomised A/B testing (round robin of links) using cloudflare workers and its kv store.
 Show/redirect the user to a random link in a round robin fashion and store its visit count in the cloudflare kv store. ✅ 2022-12-16
-- [ ] Use gum to create a script that uses `trash` and makes selection of multiple items easy.